FAQ - Everyday Life

 - As well as the student residences of the Studierendenwerk

-- The psychotherapeutic counselling is located in the student residence Nieder-Ramstädter-Str. (old building)
+- The psychotherapeutic counselling is located at Steubenplatz 12

 - The site map containing our bistros and canteens shows where they are located.